hm21/pro_image_editor/README.md

 - [rounded_background_text](https://pub.dev/packages/rounded_background_text)
 - [vibration](https://pub.dev/packages/vibration)

-From these packages, only a small part of the code is used, with some code changes that better fit this package.
+From these packages, only a small part of the code is used, with some code changes that better fit to the image editor.
 - [colorfilter_generator](https://pub.dev/packages/colorfilter_generator)
 - [defer_pointer](https://pub.dev/packages/defer_pointer)
 - [screenshot](https://pub.dev/packages/screenshot)

-These packages play a crucial role in enabling various features and functionalities in this package.